newtang/newtang.github.io/_posts/2021-01-31-express-router-part-2-expresso.markdown

 ### Order Independence

-Order independence is a big feature for Expresso.
+Adding routes without worrying about their order is a big feature for Expresso.
 In the default Express router, this situation was possible:

 {% highlight javascript %}
 router.get('/api/v1/:user', (req, res) => {res.send(req.params.user)});